 - Genesis Capital did loans of 3.1 Billion USD in 2019 (Source: https://genesiscap.co/insights/q4-insights-2019/)

-This results approximately in 20 Billion USD market size.
+This results in an approximately 20 Billion USD market size.

 Nexo Review – Statistics